 Other strategies used to ensure homeless children and youth’s access to healthy meals have included the following.

-The State Nutrition programs are based at ESE and have collaborated with the state coordinator to extend summer feeding programs to hotels serving as shelters.
+The State Nutrition programs are based at DESE and have collaborated with the state coordinator to extend summer feeding programs to hotels serving as shelters.
 This has required a waiver from the USDA and the coordination of sponsors and hotels.
 During the summer of 2016, more than 1,000 homeless children received more than 10,000 summer meals through this effort.
+During the pandemic, the Nutrition Office supported districts in providing Grab-and-Go meals.
+The state legislation supported universal school meals through the 2022-2023 school year ensuring all students including those that are homeless have access to nutritional meals.

 The State’s Nutrition staff regularly monitors homeless student participation in free school meals.
-Where they find a lack of compliance they communicate that to the state coordinator who in turn addresses the issue with the local homeless liaison, notes it for further monitoring and highlights homeless student access to nutrition programming in trainings.
+Where they find a lack of compliance, they communicate that to the state coordinator who in turn addresses the issue with the local homeless liaison, notes it for further monitoring and highlights homeless student access to nutrition programming in trainings.

 Describe the SEA’s strategies to address problems with respect to the education of homeless children and youths, including problems resulting from enrollment delays and retention, consistent with sections 722(g)(1)(H) and (I) of the McKinney-Vento Act.

 The point at which children enter a school is often the point at which they are identified as homeless.
 One of the strongest strategies to ensure identification at enrollment and to eliminating enrollment delays has been the training of enrollment staff.
 This group is often overlooked for training and professional development opportunities so when their role in working with families is spotlighted, they respond enthusiastically.
-The detail knowledge of the community and each family within the school is framed as the foundation for spotting the clues to possible homelessness.
-These trainings offered by the state coordinator and local homeless liaison together have time and again ensured greater immediate access for incoming students and has facilitated access to support services for families and students that might otherwise have become disconnected.
+The detailed knowledge of the community and each family within the school is framed as the foundation for spotting the clues to possible homelessness.
+These trainings offered by the state coordinator or regional liaisons and local homeless liaison together have time and again ensured greater immediate access for incoming students and has facilitated access to support services for families and students that might otherwise have become disconnected.

-The MA ESE Homeless Education Advisory has been reviewed and revised to reflect reauthorization under ESSA and addresses the immediate enrollment of homeless students, with or without the documentation normally required for enrollment including academic records, records of immunization and other required health records, proof of residency birth certificates, guardianship records, and evaluations for special services or programs, as well as school records, school selection, and transportation.
-The Advisory is posted on the MA EHCY webpage and is covered in the all Orientation and training sessions for homeless liaisons.
+The MA DESE Homeless Education Advisory has been reviewed and revised to reflect reauthorization under ESSA and addresses the immediate enrollment of homeless students, with or without the documentation normally required for enrollment including academic records, records of immunization and other required health records, proof of residency birth certificates, guardianship records, and evaluations for special services or programs, as well as school records, school selection, and transportation.
+The Advisory is posted on the MA EHCY webpage and is covered in all Orientation and training sessions for homeless liaisons.

 Districts may offer residency affidavits to be completed by host families in doubled up situations.
 While helpful, districts are reminded that a child may not be held out of school while an affidavit is being obtained or if the host refuses to complete one.